RapidShrimp/Shrimple-Object-Pooler/README.md

 | Destroy On Pool Removal | `bool` | false | Destroy all pooled actors when the pool is cleared |
 | Cleanup Threshold | `int` | 10 | How many `nullptr` references trigger cleanup |
 | Cleanup Time | `float` | 10.0 | How often (seconds) the pooler checks for cleanup |

-## Under the Hood

-- **Pre-Allocation with Array Reservation:**
-  Arrays reserve space upfront based on configured pool sizes to prevent costly reallocations during initialization.

-- **Efficient Pool Management:**
-   Objects are stored in two arrays per pooled class — an *active* array and an *inactive* array.
-Instead of costly `RemoveAt()` calls that cause array reshuffling, returned objects are set to `nullptr` in the active array and placed into available slots in the inactive array.
-This approach minimizes memory reallocations and fragmentation, maintaining stable performance even with large pools.

-- **Interface Enforcement:**
-  Only actors implementing the `IPooledObject` interface can be pooled, ensuring pooled objects support activation and deactivation hooks.
-This guarantees that actors correctly reset their state when reused.

-- **Expandable Pools and Fallbacks:**
-  The pool supports dynamic expansion if configured, allowing new objects to spawn when the pool runs out.
-Additionally, it can be set to reuse the oldest active object, providing flexible object reuse strategies that fit different gameplay needs.

-- **Configurable Per-Class Cleanup:**
-  A cleanup timer periodically compacts pooled arrays by removing invalid or destroyed actor references.
-This cleanup respects user-configured thresholds and frequencies on a per-class basis, optimizing runtime memory use without causing frame spikes.

-- **Blueprint and Editor Friendly:**
-  Spawned pooled actors are organized under a dedicated editor folder (`/Pool`) to keep the world outliner tidy.
-Spawn parameters avoid deferred construction to ensure predictable initialization.

-These design decisions together enable a highly performant, scalable, and easy-to-use object pooling system that fits seamlessly into Unreal Engine workflows.

 # Testing